MichaelDimmitt/coffee-shop-transcript-notes/Readme.md

 (Steve)
 Going from day job to ...

-tldr of Zapcat is ... we were offered as a popup deal
+tldr of Zapcat is ... we were offered as a popup deal.
-had a normal office job
+Had a normal office job.
-had a small roasting company back in the day
+Had a small roasting company back in the day.

-Zapcat was creative outlet
+Zapcat was creative outlet.
-then oh man not doing day job well
+Then, oh man, not doing day job well.
-not able to fully commit to zapcat.
+Not able to fully commit to zapcat.

 Serendipitous moment
-I was [a] home inspeactor that was day job
+I was [a] home inspector, that was day job.

 Housing market was not doing well.
 At that point had not paid self dollar we had put everything into it.

-[observation] Transparency is a cool thing in coffee,
+[Observation] transparency is a cool thing in coffee,
 morgage and 2 kids at home, still in the thick of it.

 So passionate, loves coffee